 This is how we empower marketers of all sizes to leverage the power of Search to drive results for their business, and more effectively manage their time and resources to scale intelligently.

-Conclusion: AI-empowered Advertising
+Conclusion: Automation-empowered Advertising

 Automation tools are not going to revolutionize your business on their own, they have to be used and guided intelligently by a human marketer.
 But what that marketer can do is significantly more effective and valuable than what that marketer would be able to achieve manually.

 I prefer to think of it as automation-empowered marketing.
 This is the future: it means better ads for customers, higher quality service for users of Google, Bing, and Amazon, and more efficient and profitable data-led marketing investment for advertisers.